 In 2015, Uber hired Quinn Thomas to help the company overcome Portland’s complex political culture.
 Its primary obstacle: “incumbent providers” who wield influence over decision-makers controlling changes to for-hire transportation regulations.
 As Uber’s public relations agency, we were charged with helping generate support for allowing the innovative ridesharing app to operate in the Rose City.

 - Quinn Thomas created media buzz to drive conversations early on and sway perception of the Uber brand among Portland residents.

 - We targeted key members of the local government, providing them with evidence of public support.

 - We implemented an “always on” public relations campaign to continue touting Uber’s story and its positive community partnerships.

 - For the launch of Uber in Portland, Quinn Thomas secured the lead story on local newscasts and dominated newspaper and editorial page coverage for several days.

-Petition efforts were launched to expand support.
-Op-eds were strategically placed in print publications.
-Letters from key constituencies landed in the inboxes of the Mayor and City Councilors.
+- We also strategically placed op-eds in print publications and letters from key constituencies landed in the inboxes of the Mayor and City Councilors.